ASTEROID ASTROLOGY

 How many asteroids do astrologers actually use?

-Most serious astrologers use the Big Four (Ceres, Pallas, Juno, Vesta) as a regular part of chart work.
-A smaller group adds the love trio (Eros, Psyche, Aphrodite) and Apollo.
-Beyond those eight, asteroids are generally used as specialty bodies, invoked for specific questions rather than read in every chart.
+Many modern asteroid readers start with the Big Four (Ceres, Pallas, Juno, Vesta).
+Some add the love trio (Eros, Psyche, Aphrodite) and Apollo.
+Beyond those eight, asteroids are best treated as specialty prompts for specific questions rather than mandatory factors in every chart.

 What is the most important asteroid?